uio-bmi/IN-BIOSx000/Educloud/index.md

 ### Getting access

 * You need a Norwegian digital ID (BankID, MinID, BuyPass, Commfides).
+If you do not have a Norwegian digital ID: Please contact `torognes@ifi.uio.no` as soon as possible.
+Please include your birth date.

 * Educloud also requires two-factor authentication (2FA) to be set up in addition to a username and password.
 You need to install a mobile app to generate 2FA codes (one-time codes).
 This app will generate a pseudo-random 6-digit code every 30 seconds.
 There are several such apps that you may use.
 We recommend `Google Authenticator` and `Microsoft Authenticator`: